vitorestevam/GML-Behavior-Tree/readme.md

 ## Development

-I just started the project, so there's a lot of things to improve.
+We just started the project, so there's a lot of things to improve.

 - [X]  Base nodes from BT
 - [X]  Selector Composite